-Are you addicted to Alcohol or Drugs ??

 - Around 20% of the Americans that have had depression or anxiety disorder have a tendency to use abusive Substances.

-- Mostly the age group between 18 as and 25 are drug-addicted
+- Mostly the age group between 18 and 25 is drug-addicted

 This discussion could be wrapped up with positive vibes.
-According to psychologists, addiction, be it of any kind and any sort is treatable.
+According to psychologists, addiction, be it of any kind or any sort is treatable.
 What you are required to do is to submit yourself completely to your physician and the members of the family.
-And Yes…avoid those friends and relations who might have dragged yourself from resorting to addiction.
+And Yes…avoid those friends and relations who might have dragged you from resorting to addiction.

 You must try to introspect and connect the dots to how and why it took you to such disastrous and self-killing practice.
 We are sure you will and you have to get some way or the other, pushing yourself out from the woods of darkness.